The Trouble with Tracy: Ongoing influence in Canadian popular culture

-In his book TV North: Everything You Ever Wanted to Know About Canadian Television, Peter Kenter described The Trouble with Tracy as "universally considered the worst Canadian TV show of all time, especially by those who have never seen it."
-Despite its reputation, the show gained a cult following, particularly among viewers who discovered it as teenagers, with reruns continuing into the 1990s.
-These reruns often aired in early morning time slots, such as before Canada AM, as a cost-effective way to fill broadcast schedules.
+In their book TV North: Everything You Ever Wanted to Know About Canadian Television, Peter Kenter and Martin Levin described The Trouble with Tracy as "universally considered the worst Canadian TV show of all time, especially by those who have never seen it".
+Despite its reputation, the show developed a cult following, particularly among viewers who first encountered it as teenagers.
+Reruns continued after the original 1970–71 run, including CTV repeats in 1972–73 and daytime repeats on CITY-TV Toronto in 1981–82.

-The Canadian rock band Barenaked Ladies featured a song called "The Trouble With Tracy" on one of their early demo tapes in 1988.
-Apart from the title, the song had no connection to the television show.
+The Canadian rock band Barenaked Ladies featured a song titled "The Trouble With Tracy" on one of their early demo tapes.
+Apart from the title, the song had no connection to the television series.

 In March 2003, The Comedy Network announced plans to air a pilot for a new version of The Trouble with Tracy, based on the original scripts.
-The pilot, scheduled for April 1, 2003, was intended to lead to a 13-episode series starring Laurie Elliott as Tracy and David Lipovitch as Doug.
-A press conference was held, during which Elliott, Lipovitch, and Diane Nyland participated in interviews and other promotional activities.
+The pilot, scheduled for April 1, 2003, was described as the start of a planned 13-episode series starring Laurie Elliott as Tracy and David Lipovitch as Doug.
+A press conference was held, during which Elliott, Lipovitch, and Diane Nyland participated in interviews and promotional events.

-The entire campaign was revealed to be an April Fools' Day prank.
+The campaign was later revealed to be an April Fools' Day prank.
 The "pilot" consisted only of a brief introduction leading into an episode of The Gavin Crawford Show.
 The prank caught some media outlets by surprise, including the Toronto Star and Canada AM, which had reported on the revival plans as if they were genuine.